Rug making

 A rug is a piece of cloth, similar to a carpet, but it does not span the width of a room and is not attached to the floor.
 It is generally used as a floor covering, or as a decorative feature.
-Rug making is the process of crafting a rug from various textile materials.
-Historically, there has been a variety of methods of rug making, including braiding, hooking, and weaving.
-These processes can be carried out by hand, using smaller tools like a latch hook, or using a weaving machine.
-Rag rugs are a historically notable and widespread form of hooked rug making.
-Rug hooking is both an art and a craft where rugs are made by pulling loops of yarn or fabric through a stiff woven base such as burlap, linen, or rug warp.
-The loops are pulled through the backing material by using a crochet-type hook mounted in a handle (usually wood) for leverage.

 Braided

 Braided rugs are made by using three or more strips of fabric, usually wool, folding the raw edges to the middle and braiding them together.
 For an oval rug the centre braid should be one inch longer than the width-length in feet. example 2' x 4' rug centre strip would be 2'2" long.
 The centre braid is laced together and new strips are sewn on to make the braid longer as lacing continues.

 Hooking

 Traditional rug hooking is a craft in which rugs are made by pulling loops of yarn or fabric through a stiff woven base such as burlap, linen, rug warp or monks cloth.
 The loops are pulled through the backing material by using a latch hook mounted in a handle (usually wood) for leverage.